[Major revision–posted 5/20/19 (replaces 2/29/08 edition)]

 TTU officers and employees should not:

-b.
-Accept other employment or engage in a business or professional activity that the officer or employee might reasonably expect would require or induce him or her to disclose confidential information acquired by reason of the official position;
+b. accept other employment or engage in a business or professional activity that the officer or employee might reasonably expect would require or induce the officer or employee to disclose confidential information acquired by reason of the official position;

 3. Principles of Ethical Behavior

 a. obey all federal, state, and local laws or be subject to disciplinary action for a violation of those laws;